Vinh-Trinh1/odin-recipes/README.md

-# This links to multiple different recipes
+# This links to multiple different recipes, that allows people to cook.
+It contains some pictures,

-This project shows my HTML skills, showing that I know some front-end items.
+both unordered and ordered list, along with headings and some other small details.